lionelvillard/knative-functions/proxies/nodejs/README.md

 The function:
 - must reside in the file named `function.js`.
 - must be exported.
-- should take a CloudEvent as input.
+- should take a context and CloudEvent as input.
 The CloudEvent follows the [JSON Event Format](https://github.com/cloudevents/spec/blob/v1.0/json-format.md#json-event-format-for-cloudevents---version-10).
 -  can optionally return a CloudEvent.
 If it does the event is send back to the Knative Eventing system.

 In order to deploy it, we need to tell `kone` what image name to give to the function and what base image to use: